Real-World Evidence Portfolio

 Visit us on LinkedIn and X to stay up to date with #RWEFriends.

 Real-World Data (RWD) is patient data routinely collected in electronic health records (EHRs), claims data, and registries that can provide valuable information about the real-world performance of cancer therapies and diagnostics.
-Unlike in traditional clinical trial settings where data are collected at pre-established timepoints and reported uniformly for trial participants, there is typically a lot of variation in the way RWD are reported within and across sources.
-Inconsistent definitions and data missingness in RWD present challenges to using these data sources to investigate treatment effectiveness, such as how a therapy impacts survival or can be used in certain patient populations.
+Unlike traditional clinical trials, which collect data at predefined timepoints and under standardized protocols, RWD often vary in timing, completeness, and format within and across sources.
+Inconsistent definitions and data missingness present challenges to using RWD for evaluating treatment effectiveness, such as assessing a therapy’s impact on survival or its use in certain patient populations.
 Strategies and methodologies for mitigating these factors and aligning RWD are needed to fully realize its potential.

 Since 2017, Friends has facilitated collaboration among RWD vendors, pharmaceutical companies, government officials, and academics to advance the understanding and applications of RWD and real-world evidence (RWE) in oncology.
 These multistakeholder partnerships support alignment on best practices, provide a venue to develop and test methodologies for aligning and analyzing RWD, and help identify opportunities to proactively strategize on future use of RWD/E in oncology:

-rw-Response established a framework for measuring rw-response to treatment and found relative consistency of the measure across RWD sources in first-line chemotherapy regimens for patients with aNSCLC.
+• rw-Response established a framework for measuring overall response rate to treatment outside of a clinical trial and found relative consistency of the measure across RWD sources in first-line chemotherapy regimens for patients with aNSCLC.

-Traditional clinical trials, such as randomized controlled trials (RCTs), can take a long time and typically enroll a narrow patient population that represents a fraction of the patients who will likely receive the product in the real world.
-RWD can generate supplemental evidence that reflects a larger and more diverse patient population than is included in clinical trials and address timely clinical questions including use of different treatments in standard of care practice and long-term safety.
-Without Friends coordination and support from collaborative sponsors, groups may never agree on a solution for aligning best practices and frameworks for aggregating and analyzing RWD.
+Traditional clinical trials, such as randomized controlled trials (RCTs), can take a long time and typically enroll narrowly defined patient populations that represent only a fraction of those who will likely receive the product in the real world.
+RWD can generate supplemental evidence that reflects a broader, more diverse patient population and address timely clinical questions, including use of different treatments in standard of care practice and long-term safety.
+Additionally, RWD can be used to evaluate treatment where it may be unethical or otherwise infeasible to enroll patients to a control arm.
+Without coordinated efforts like those led by Friends and support from collaborative sponsors, the field may struggle to establish aligned best practices and frameworks for aggregating and analyzing RWD effectively.

 Portfolio Timeline